Introduction of Zellige Tile

 Interior Designer Tips: Using Zellige Like a Pro

-We spoke to several interior designers who shared their favorite ways to incorporate Zellige tile:
+We spoke to several interior designers who shard their favorite ways to incorporate Zellige tile:

 Tip 1: Create a Feature Wall

-Let the texture of Zellige shine by using it floor-to-ceiling in a powder room or behind a kitchen range hood.
+Let the txture of Zellige shine by using it floor-to-ceiling in a powder room or behind a kitchen range hood.

 Tip 2: Mix with Matte Finishes